 How many people paid attention to the budget last week?
 I mean fully because if you didn’t you might have missed this little bit of information, I know I did.

-One of the VAT changes included in the budget last week was that downloads should have VAT added to them at the rate of the country they are downloaded in, which for the UK is 20%.
+One of the leading accountancy firms in London reported that one of the changes in the budget last week was to add VAT to downloads.
+This is at the rate of the country they are downloaded in, which for the UK is 20%.
 So what, you may think.
 Previously the VAT has been at the rate of the country hosting the download, typically Luxembourg with its rate of 3%; which is why you see Luxembourg mentioned on any receipt from Amazon.

 In technical speak the budget document says: